shadowforwind/pycim-simulator/README.md

 # PyCIM simulator

 PyCIM is the first simulator that can produce the dynamic behavior of CIM.
-PyCIM effectively capture some characteristic phenomena of DOPO and CIM, including a spontaneous symmetry breaking, threshold behavior, gain saturation, and the process of CIM solvingMAX-CUT problems.
+PyCIM effectively capture some characteristic phenomena of DOPO and CIM, including a spontaneous symmetry breaking, threshold behavior, gain saturation, and the process of CIM solving MAX-CUT problems.
 Additionally, it is built-in time-varying coupling strengths and pump schedules.
 Moreover, PyCIM can be used for analyzing the impact of parameters on the performance of CIM, and guiding the design and optimization of actual physical systems.

 ## Requirements